 I completed a Master of Science in Behavior Analysis at the University of North Texas in 2013.
 While at UNT, I spent three years studying animal behavior and animal training under the direction of Dr. Jesús Rosales-Ruiz.
 Before starting my master’s, I earned a biology degree from the University of Chicago.

 I currently provide animal training and animal behavior services to people and their pets in the Dallas-Fort Worth, Texas metropolitan area.
 I work mainly with horses and dogs, but sometimes also coach clients who need help with their cats, pot-bellied pigs, and more!
 Please contact me if you are interested in training lessons.
+I also teach an Shaping Skills Workshop through Behavior Explorer.

 In addition to teaching animals, I also teach people.
 I teach undergraduate and graduate classes in the behavior analysis department at the University of North Texas as an adjunct instructor.